nils-braun/b2luigi/docs/usage/batch.rst

 Although the batch mode has many benefits, it would be unfair to not mention its downsides:

 *   You have to choose the queue/batch settings/etc. depending in your requirements (e.g. wall clock time) by yourself.
-    So you need to make sure that the tasks will actually finish before the batch system kills them because of timeout.
+    So you need to make sure that the tasks will actually finish before the batch system terminates them because of timeout.
     There is just no way for ``b2luigi`` to know this beforehand.
 *   There is currently no resubmission implemented.
     This means dying jobs because of batch system failures are just dead.